 Not to long ago another twist came when Christy noticed people coming and just parking in the driveway to watch the animals.
 That lead to interactions with a ton of questions.
 Soon, Christy took a very important step with the farm and got it recognized by the Oklahoma Dept. of Agritourism.
 This move provided the farm with an opportunity to teach others both online and off to people of all ages.

 We have future goals to reach a point of being more self suffient.
 While we work to raise our own meat, we are constantly trying to prefect our gardens to have a better food supply.
-Someday we hope to not only have independent electric supply through either solar or wind but we also will strive to utilize the spring fed well already here on the farm as a water supply
+Someday we hope to not only have an independent electric supply through either solar or wind but we also hope to utilize the spring fed well already here on the farm as our water source.

 So we invite you to come join us on this little adventure we call life.
 Who knows maybe we will make you into a real, down to earth, Ol' MacDonald style farmer.
 Oh and you better be careful you might just learn a few lessons on the way.